FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/dart/fidl.md

 The generated bindings for Dart require the importing of fuchsia_services.

 ```dart
 import 'package:fuchsia_services/services.dart';
 ```

-In order to use the Launcher service to start services that implement a FIDL interface, you need to have the `fuchsia.sys.Launcher` service declared in the .cmx
+In order to use the Launcher service to start services that implement a FIDL interface, you need to have the `fuchsia.sys.Launcher` service declared in the .cml.

 [fidl]: /build/fidl/fidl.gni "FIDL"